dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Why**

-This change was made to allow association of a logger with a `DbContext` instance which enables other functionality and removes some cases of pathological behavior such as an explosion of internal service providers.
+This change was made to allow association of a logger with a `DbContext` instance, which enables other functionality and removes some cases of pathological behavior such as an explosion of internal service providers.

 **Mitigations**

-This change should not impact application code unless it is registering and using custom services on the EF internal service provider.
+This change should not impact application code unless it is registering and using custom services on the EF Core internal service provider.
-This is not common.
+This isn't common.
 In these cases, most things will still work, but any singleton service that was depending on `ILoggerFactory` will need to be changed to obtain the `ILoggerFactory` in a different way.

 If you run into situations like this, please file an issue at on the [EF Core GitHub issue tracker](https://github.com/aspnet/EntityFrameworkCore/issues) to let us know how you are using `ILoggerFactory` such that we can better understand how not to break this again in the future.